rollwagen/linux/threading.md

     > second context switch to restore the waiting thread once the lock becomes available

 * **semaphore** - and `int` accessed only through two standard atomic operations: `wait()` and `signal()`
+  * from [Linux-Kernel-Development]:
+    * in Linux, sepaphores are _sleeping locks_
+      > When a task attempts to acquire a semaphore that is unavailable, the semaphore places
+      > the task onto a wait queue and puts the task to sleep.
+    * _pro_ b/c task sleeps, semaphores are well suited to locks that are held for a long time
+    * _con_ b/c of overhead (two context switches) not optimal for locks held for short periods
+    * often 'used' as sleeping _mutual exclusion lock_ ("sleeping spin lock") with a _count_ of one

 * **monitor**
   * _"The monitor construct ensures that only one process at a time is active within the monitor."_